realsuayip/django-sozluk/readme.md

     python docker.py up

 This will build and start development server for the project.
-Keep in mind that in production mode, the emails will output into console (container logs).
+Keep in mind that in development mode, the emails will output into console (container logs).

 Running in development mode will also create a superuser with email `test@django.org` and password `test`.
 In order for your entries to appear, you need to make yourself an actual author i.e.,